Gong Zheng (footballer)

-Gong Zheng (龚正 (Gōng Zhèng); born 20 April 1993) is a Chinese football player who currently plays for Quanzhou Yassin in the China League Two.
+Gong Zheng (龚正 (Gōng Zhèng); born 20 April 1993) is a Chinese football player who currently plays for Xi'an Chongde Ronghai in the China League Two.

 Club career

 In 2013 Gong Zheng started his professional footballer career with Beijing Guoan in the Chinese Super League.
 He would eventually make his league debut for Beijing on August 25, 2013 in a game against Dalian Aerbin that saw Beijing win 4-0, coming on as a substitute for Zhang Xizhe in the 85th minute.

 In February 2016, Gong transferred to China League One side Beijing BG.
 In 2017, Gong was loaned to League Two side Beijing BIT until 31 December 2018.

 On 2 March 2019, Gong was loaned to Suzhou Dongwu for the 2019 season.

 Career statistics

-Statistics accurate as of match played 31 December 2020.
+Statistics accurate as of match played 13 October 2024.